 - Data analytics in construction courses

-There are a host of free and paid courses available for architects and engineers.
+There are many free and paid courses available for architects and engineers.

 Career Opportunities in Construction Technology Data Analytics

-Several opportunities revolve around data analytics when it comes to a career in the construction, architecture, and engineering field.
+Several opportunities revolve around data analytics for a career in the construction, architecture, and engineering field.

 Construction analyst jobs are growing in popularity and are available across the globe.
 These positions have several tasks, such as visiting project sites to determine off-site construction or demolition conditions, reviewing and evaluating housing construction proposals, examining properties for structural soundness, and more.
 Depending on the location and firm, the construction analyst’s salary varies.
 On average, this role makes $57,500 per year, but the top 10% makes over $90,000 per year.